srleslie/srleslie.github.io/_posts/2023-08-27-exploring-arm-debug-architecture.md

 ![Figure 2-5](https://raw.githubusercontent.com/srleslie/srleslie.github.io/master/_posts/assets/2023-08-27-exploring-arm-debug-architecture/2-5.png)

 ADIv6 DP (DPv3) concatenates the ADDR bits of the SELECT and SELECT1 registers to form an address high bit of `[63:4]`, and then combines the `A[3:2]` of the APACC request to form the final address.
 The figure is omitted here, similar to Figure 2-3.
-For ADIv6 compatible systems, the DAP topology provided by Arm is DP + APBIC + AP.
-A significant difference between APBIC and DAPBUS is that it supports up to 4 slave ports, which allows more agent connections on the DP side, allowing other agents to access all APs from the same perspective as external debugging The following figure illustrates the differences between two DAP topologies, where SoC-600 forwards an interconnect access port as another debug agent.
+For ADIv6 compatible systems, the DAP topology provided by Arm is `DP + APBIC + AP`.
+A significant difference between APBIC and DAPBUS is that it supports up to 4 slave ports, which allows more agent connections on the DP side, allowing other agents to access all APs from the same perspective as external debug.
+The following Figure 2-6 illustrates the differences between two DAP topologies, where SoC-600 forwards an interconnect access port as another debug agent.

 ![Figure 2-6](https://raw.githubusercontent.com/srleslie/srleslie.github.io/master/_posts/assets/2023-08-27-exploring-arm-debug-architecture/2-6.png)